E-commerce Website: Things you should Consider When You Are Designing One.

 Although some e-commerce websites do rely on photos and images to promote their products, you must never skip text or content.
 It was mentioned earlier that in order for Google to determine the ranking of your page, it sends out its spiders.
-Sadly, these bots cannot visualize images like we do, so they rely on the text that is written on the webpage.
+Sadly, these bots cannot visualize images as we do, so they rely on the text that is written on the webpage.
 If your text is good (in both grammar and information), then it will give it the thumbs up.

 “Add to Cart” Visibility

 Making this option visible is a nifty trick to get your clients’ trust.
-Online stores that do not have this feature makes online users a bit uncomfortable or wary when they shop, because they might think that once they click on a product, it could mean that they have already purchased it and cannot cancel that order.
+Online stores that do not have this feature makes online users a bit uncomfortable or wary when they shop because they might think that once they click on a product, it could mean that they have already purchased it and cannot cancel that order.
 By giving them the ability to inspect what they have picked out before hauling it in will give them the sense that your business cares about their shopping habits, be it good or bad.

 Your products are not the only extensions that represent the face of your brand, because your site, its contents, and the way you address your customers, are part of that as well.
 Your business should exude professionalism non-stop, so that your customers, big named search engines, and other online stores will take you seriously.

-One Last Check Up
+One Last Check-Up

 Before you launch your site, be it new or coming from routine system maintenance, it is always good to do a rundown of what you have done so that your website won’t experience any problems once it goes online.

-Do you think that there are any more factors that need to be considered when one is designing an ecommerce website?
+Do you think that there are any more factors that need to be considered when one is designing an e-commerce website?
 Leave a comment below!